oswida/cyber/docs/en/srd.md

 Anyone deprived for more than a day adds **Fatigue** to their inventory, one for each day - starting with the empty slots and then marking the places occupied by the objects.
 Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night’s rest in a safe spot).
 After a rest, the character recovers *all* taken slots.

 Slots blocked by Fatigue cannot be used to carry equipment, if a player has to mark Fatigue on a slot already occupied by an item, that item must be put back or discarded.
 Any character who has **full inventory** (items and fatigue combined) is reduced to **0 HP**.
+The capacity of the equipment is also a certain measure of the character's endurance, a composite of physical fortitude and mental determination defined by the size of the luggage the character can carry.

 PCs can also gain Fatigue through events in the fiction or as an effect of certain actions (e.g. activation of some cybermodifications).

 **Stimulants**: it is possible to get rid of Fatigue by taking stimulants.
 To do so, the player consumes one dose of stimulant and rolls the **1d4**.
 The result indicates the number of spaces recovered in the inventory (by removing Fatigue).